Air Force Amy: Legal prostitution

 Three months prior to being discharged from the US Air Force in 1990, she applied to the nearby Chicken Ranch brothel in Nevada, a legal brothel, and worked continuously as a legal and licensed prostitute in legal brothels in Nevada.
-She has worked at the Chicken Ranch, the Mustang Ranch (from 1994–97), the Sagebrush Ranch, the Cherry Patch Ranch, Sheri's Ranch, the Kit Kat Guest Ranch and the Moonlite Bunny Ranch beginning in 2000.
+She has worked at the Chicken Ranch, the Mustang Ranch (from 1994 to 1997), the Sagebrush Ranch, the Cherry Patch Ranch, Sheri's Ranch, the Kit Kat Guest Ranch, and the Moonlite Bunny Ranch beginning in 2000.
 As a legal Nevada prostitute, she works as an independent contractor who turns in half of her money made at the brothel to the house.
 In 2003, she earned US$10,000–$50,000 a month, according to The New York Times.
-Amy persuaded her employer Dennis Hof to offer a Military Appreciation Night: a special promotion for free sex to soldiers.
+Amy persuaded her employer Dennis Hof to offer a Military Appreciation Night, a special promotion for free sex to soldiers.

 Film and television

-Air Force Amy was featured in HBO's documentaries Cathouse (2002), Cathouse 2 (2003) and Cathouse: The Series (2005), about Nevada's Moonlite Bunny Ranch.
+Air Force Amy was featured in HBO's documentaries Cathouse (2002), Cathouse 2 (2003), and Cathouse: The Series (2005) about Nevada's Moonlite Bunny Ranch.
 She was called "the all-time top earner" and "the master of the game".
 The Season 1, Episode 5, "She's Got Game" episode (2005), included a personal profile of her.
 She also appeared in the 2004 BBC television program The Brothel, on the same subject, and the 2005 documentary Pornstar Pets.